 Tips and variations

-You may serve basundi hot, warm, cold or chilled, as you wish.
+You may serve basundi hot, warm, at room temperature, cold or chilled, as you wish.
 It

 tastes great in every way.
 But I think it tastes best chilled.